igrishaev/pg2/README.md

 A migration might have only one direction, e.g. next/up or prev/down file only.

-When parsing, the registry gets ignored meaning `001-Create-Users.NEXT.sql` and `001-CREATE-USERS.next.SQL` produce the same maps.
+When parsing, the registry is ignored meaning that both `001-Create-Users.NEXT.sql` and `001-CREATE-USERS.next.SQL` files produce the same map.

 ### SQL